Create Liquidity Pool in Solana in 1 minute

 - Orderbook Length: 909

-If you want to avoid the action of the bots sniper you should execute a bundle transaction from your liquidity pool.
-The bots are responsible for draining the liquidity of your token, so the smartest thing to do would be to avoid their action.
+If you want to prevent sniper bots from acting, you should execute a bundle transaction for your liquidity pool.
+Bots are responsible for draining your token's liquidity, so the smartest approach would be to preempt their activity.

 Make Bundle Transaction with a single wallet